railsware/mailtrap-mcp/README.md

 }
 ```

-If you are using .asdf for managing Node.js you should use absolute path to executable:
+If you are using `asdf` for managing Node.js you should use absolute path to executable:

+(example for Mac)
 ```json
 {
   "mcpServers": {